4:12 PM, Oct 6, 2014 • By MICHAEL WARREN

 Another “homegrown” terrorist cell with ties to terrorists living abroad.5:10 PM, Aug 27, 2010 • By THOMAS JOSCELYN

 The news out of Canada is that authorities have broken up a terrorist cell that had more than 50 electronic circuit boards that could be used in improvised explosive devices (IEDs).
 The details of the plot are still a bit cloudy, but Canadian authorities were quick to point out that the plotters had ties to other actors in Pakistan, Afghanistan, Iran, and Dubai.
-One of the cell members taken into custody had reportedly received terrorist training in Afghanistan/Pakistan.
-And this raises a basic point.

 It is no wonder the Obama administration sent a “warning” to Pakistan’s leaders.11:30 AM, May 24, 2010 • By THOMAS JOSCELYN